codeguy/php-the-right-way/_includes/language-highlights.md

 ## Programming Paradigms

 PHP is a flexible, dynamic language that supports a variety of techniques.
-It has evolved dramatically over the years, notably adding a solid object-oriented model in PHP 5.0 (2004), anonymous functions and namespaces in PHP 5.3 (2009), and traits (or mixins) in PHP 5.4 (2012).
+It has evolved dramatically over the years, notably adding a solid object-oriented model in PHP 5.0 (2004), anonymous functions and namespaces in PHP 5.3 (2009), and traits in PHP 5.4 (2012).

 ### Object-oriented Programming

 * [Read about Object-oriented PHP][oop]
-* [Read about Traits (also known as Mixins)][traits]
+* [Read about Traits][traits]

 ### Functional Programming